adonisjs/legacy-docs/3.0/routing.md

 ## Route Formats

 In order to build data agnostic applications, it is very important to be explicit with your URLs.
-Route extensions is a step towards that goal.
+Route formats is a step towards that goal.

 #### formats(values, [strict=false])